 - Spices like nutmeg and cinnamon

-The eggs add richness and become the binder for the bread pudding.
+The eggs add richness and become the binder for the bread pudding just like in a rice pudding.
 I decided to use brown sugar instead of granulated for additional depth of flavor from the molasses.
 Milk is always needed to serve as the liquid for combining and baking into a perfect souffle-like dish.

-This time around I used Land O Lakes® Unsalted Butter in order to control the sodium content and therefore control the flavor.
-The sweet cream taste of Land O Lakes® Butter lends itself perfectly to this creamy bread pudding mixture.
+The sweet cream taste of butter lends itself perfectly to this creamy bread pudding mixture.
 Finally, I also added the flavors of vanilla extract, nutmeg, and cinnamon.
 Those are crucial ingredients in any peach cobbler, so they are definitely right at home here.

 Best Bread for Bread Pudding